powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 | $TargetP$       | MW       | Active power target at point of common coupling, load sign convention |
 | $TargetVdc$     | kV       | DC voltage target                                                     |

+Converter losses are modeled using the `IdleLoss`, `SwitchingLoss` and `ResistiveLoss` parameters, all positive values.
+With `i` being the DC current through the converter, the Converter losses are computed as follows:

+$$ConverterLosses = IdleLoss + SwitchingLoss.|i| + ResistiveLoss.i²$$

+The converter losses is the active power difference between the converter AC Terminal(s) and DC Terminals.

+The Point of Common Coupling (PCC) Terminal defines where the AC/DC converter interfaces with the AC grid.
+The control mode defines whether the converter:
+- controls active power at Point of Common Coupling
+- or, controls DC voltage at its DC terminals

+When the `ControlMode` of the converter is set to `P_PCC`, the converter controls active power flow at the (AC) Point of common coupling terminal.
+`TargetP` is the desired active power flow at PCC, in passive sign convention, i.e.:

+- positive `TargetP` means power flows from AC to DC, the converter is sending AC power to the DC system
+- negative `TargetP` means power flows from DC to AC, the converter is receiving DC power to the AC system

+For LCC 12-pulse converters, the PCC terminal is typically located on the station side of the transformers (not on the converter side).
+For VSC converters having a single AC Terminal, it is valid for the PCC Terminal to be the converter terminal itself.
+Because the PCC Terminal is used by the converter to control active power flow, it must be a branch terminal (a line or a transformer).
+However, it cannot be a Busbar Section Terminal since no active power happens on Busbar Sections.

 ![Detailed DC Model PCC Terminal](img/dc-detailed-pccTerminal.svg){width="100%" align=center class="only-light"}
 ![Detailed DC Model PCC Terminal](img/dark_mode/dc-detailed-pccTerminal.svg){width="100%" align=center class="only-dark"}

+When the `ControlMode` of the converter is set to `V_DC`, the converter controls DC voltage at it's DC Terminals.
+`TargetVdc` is the desired target DC voltage, and is the voltage difference between DC Node 1 and DC Node 2.
+`TargetVdc` may be either positive or negative.
+Negative value may be used to model reverse polarity operation in case of LCCs.
+No explicit attribute specifies whether the DC is a symmetrical or asymmetrical scheme.
+The scheme symmetrical or asymmetrical is derived implicitly by either the presence or absence of a DC Ground connected to the DC system:
+- If a DC Ground is connected, the configuration is asymmetrical, and the converter imposes the target voltage difference between the converter DC Node 1 and the DC Node 2 to be equal to `TargetVdc`
+- If no DC Ground is present, the configuration is symmetrical, in this case the converter provides internally an implicit DC Ground and imposes:
+  - `+TargetVdc / 2` at the converter DC Node 1
+  - `-TargetVdc / 2` at the converter DC Node 2

 ##### Line Commutated Converter